Top 10 Warehouse Safety Tips

 1. Help Protect Against Vacant Drop-Off

 To comply with OSHA’s Walking Working Surfaces regulations, look for barriers that are at least 42 inches tall with a 200lb downward deflection of no less than 39".
 The Dok-Guardian® XL is an excellent solution that does just that.
-If you want to take your warehouse safety a step further, choose a leveler with a Safe-T-Lip® barrier.
+Powered safety gates, like the GuardRite® Dok-Gate, are a more ergonomic solution for protecting against this drop.
+If you want to take your warehouse safety a step further, add a leveler with a Safe-T-Lip® barrier.

 2. Help Prevent Trailer Separation Accidents with Vehicle Restraints